-Can a dog bite break bone?
+Can a dog bite break bones?
 Absolutely, although it depends on the bone.

-The hands and face are the most common areas where dog bite victims suffer broken bones.
-You might also suffer fractures elsewhere in your arms, legs or feet.
+The hands and face are some of the most common areas where dog bite victims suffer injuries, and the small bones in these body parts are among the easiest bones to break.
+You might also suffer fractures elsewhere in your arms or in your legs or feet.
 Although some broken bones can be put in a cast or splint and left to heal on their own, surgery is often required, especially when treating broken bones in the face and hands.

 Some of the most devastating kinds of injuries are the ones that affect the brain and spinal cord.

-A dog bite victim whose neck has been mauled by their attacker may sustain such serious damage to the spinal cord that permanent paralysis results.
+When a dog mauls a person’s neck, serious damage can occur to the spinal cord, leaving the victim permanently paralyzed.
 The individual may no longer be able to walk or, in the case of quadriplegia, even to move their arms and hands.